-f. change from 'all makeup work has been completed' to 'NO missing assignments (all assignments, including makeup work, have been completed')

-- 3. Those students who qualify for the exemption may elect to take quarter/semester tests at no risk for the opportunity to improve their grade.
+- f.
+NO missing assignments (all assignments, including makeup work, have been completed) - 3.
+Those students who qualify for the exemption may elect to take quarter/semester tests at no risk for the opportunity to improve their grade.
 These students can leave class when finished with the test. - 4.
 Parents/guardians that wish for their son or daughter to take quarter/semester tests may elect NOT to participate in the quarter/semester test exemption policy by contacting DHS. - 5.
 Students that are exempt from taking quarter/semester tests are not required to attend class. - 6.
 Students that are required to take quarter/semester tests must stay in class the entire class period.